pocl/pocl/doc/sphinx/source/using.rst

               Use POCL_TRACING_OPT=<file> to set the
               output file.
 If not specified, it defaults to pocl_trace_event.log
     lttng  -- LTTNG tracepoint support.
+Requires pocl to be built with ``-DENABLE_LTTNG=YES``.
               When activated, a lttng session must be started.
               The following tracepoints are available:
                - pocl_trace:ndrange_kernel -> Kernel execution
                - pocl_trace:read_buffer    -> Read buffer
                - pocl_trace:write_buffer   -> Write buffer